-The recent improvement work has been recognised by the award of Village Hall Quality Hallmark Level Three status from Rural Action Yorkshire.
-Thorner Victory Hall is the first village hall in Yorkshire to achieve a Level Three award.
+In recent years a major refurbishment programme has brought the hall up to modern standards, and our approach to managing the hall has been recognised by the award of Village Hall Quality Hallmark Award from Community First Yorkshire – the first village hall in Yorkshire to achieve a Level Three award.